ffmpeginteropx/FFmpegInteropX/README-BUILD.md

 - Download and install [MSYS2](https://www.msys2.org/)
 - Run MSYS2 and execute the following commands, always confirm.
 In case of error, retry the command.
 Sometimes the pacman server is too busy.
   - `pacman -Syu`
-    - After this command completes, close MSYS2 window with "X" button
+    - After this command completes, close the MSYS2 window with "X" button and start it again!
   - `pacman -Su`
   - `pacman -S make`
   - `pacman -S gcc`
   - `pacman -S perl`
   - `pacman -S diffutils`
+  - `pacman -S yasm`
 - Open the MSYS2 `usr/bin` folder (e.g. `C:\msys64\usr\bin`) and rename or delete `link.exe` to precent naming collisions with MSVC tools.

 ## Building ffmpeg with Visual Studio 2019 / 2017